 This region is renowned as the Cradle of Christianity.
 No matter your faith, it is impossible not to be moved when you visit the places where Jesus is believed to have visited and as you gaze upon the landscapes that he witnessed.
 You experience more tomorrow.
-This evening, settle in to your hotel and enjoy a traditional dinner at the rooftop restaurant and bar.
+This evening, settle in to your accommodation and enjoy a traditional dinner at the hotel's restaurant.